 Psalms 18:19 He led me to a place of safety; he rescued me because he delights in me.

-Usually they provide advice regarding focus and dedication.
-They offer commonsense recommendations, tricks and tips, and often a list of steps of action to make things more manageable.
-There is actually a best-selling book by a productivity consultant David Allen, Getting Things Done: The Art of Stress-Free Productivity.
+Usually, they provide advice regarding focus and dedication.
+They offer commonsense recommendations, tips, tricks, and often a list of steps of action to make things more manageable.
+A best-selling book was written by productivity consultant David Allen, Getting Things Done: The Art of Stress-Free Productivity.
 GTD offers a productivity method for organizing your to-dos, priorities, and your schedule.
 Its goal is to maximize your efficiency while reducing your stress.

-The Father provides another option.
-It is a 2-step program.
-Step 1 is truly deciding what you want to do and promise yourself that you will do it no matter what.
+The Father provides a two-step program.
+Step 1 is truly deciding what you want to do and promising yourself that you will do it no matter what.
 Commitment, that’s the hard part.
 Step 2 is to trust in the Father’s promises to get it done.
-As you trust Him, He will come alongside of you and enable you.
+As you trust Him, He will come alongside you and enable you.

 REFLECT & PRAY

-It is so easy to put our trust and confidence in those that fail to follow through and we are left only with disappointment.
-When we put our trust in the Father and seek to do things His way and in the Power of His Spirit, the outcome may well be entirely different.
+It is so easy to put our trust and confidence in those that fail to follow through.
+We are left only with disappointment.
+When we put our trust in the Father and seek to do things His way and in the power of His Spirit, the outcome may well be entirely different.

-Father I know I am often disinclined to listen.
+Father I am often disinclined to hear and listen to direction.
 But in my heart of hearts, I know that doing things Your way in the power of Your Spirit, I can get things done.
 Please make it so.